 Let us know your tips.
-Claiming for pothole damage is a large and complex subject, and we expect to add to and develop this guide.
-Please give us your feedback, suggest improvements and tell us how your claim went in the Pothole claims forum thread.
+The subject of potholes claims is a large and complex one.
+Please give us your feedback on this guide, suggest improvements and tell us how your claim went in the Pothole claims forum thread.

 While every effort's been made to ensure this article's accuracy, it doesn't constitute legal advice.
 If you act on it, you acknowledge that you do so at your own risk.